c0stya/trre/README.md

 $ echo '<cat><dog>' | trre '<(.:)*?>'
 <><>
 ```
-The second expression behaves non-greedy.

-## Determinization and performance
+## Determinization

 <img src="docs/determinization.png" width="70%"/>

 The important part of the modern regex engines is determinization.
 This routine converts the non-deterministic automata to the deterministic one.
 Once converted it has linear time inference on the input string length.
 It is handy but the convertion is exponential in the worst case.
-That's why regex engines use on-the-fly determinization where remember the explored deterministic states and put them into a cache.
+That's why regex engines use on-the-fly determinization.

 For `trre` the similar approach is possible.
 The bad news is that not all the non-deterministic transducers (NFT) can be converted to a deterministic (DFT).
 In case of two "bad" cycles with same input labels the algorithm is trapped in the infinite loop of a state creation.
 There is a way to detect such loops but it is expensive (see more in [Allauzen, Mohri, Efficient Algorithms for testing the twins property](https://cs.nyu.edu/~mohri/pub/twins.pdf)).

-Alternatively, we can just restrict the number of states in the DFT.
-In case of overflow we could reset the cache or fall back to the non-deterministic automaton.

 The question is should we bother with the rather complex algorithm for transducer determinization.
 The answer is yes.
-The deterministic algorithm works 3-10 times faster on large texts.
-The `trre` implements on-the-fly NFT determinization as a separate binary `trre_dft`.
+The deterministic algorithm works faster on large texts.
+The **`trre`** implements on-the-fly NFT determinization as a separate binary `trre_dft`.
 But be careful.
 It is a prototype with possible bugs.

+## Performance

 The NFT (non-deterministic) version is a bit slower then `sed`: